luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **12 June** (Barry) Bismarck described two scenarios to the Crown Council: if the middle states stay neutral, all the troops scattered in the west will be moved to Silesia and Bohemia; if not, they must take immediate action against the middle states starting with Hanover.
 (This meeting is unmentioned anywhere else.)

-On 14 June, at the last plenary meeting of the diet in Frankfurt, Austria's resolution mobilising the Bund was passed 9:5 (Carr & Showalter: 8:5).
-(Barry: it was unclear until the last moment how the vote would go.)
-The Prussian delegate walked out and declared that the Constitution of the Bund had been broken and Prussia saw the Confederation as dissolved.
+**14 June** At the last plenary meeting of the diet in Frankfurt, Austria's resolution mobilising the Bund was passed 9:5 (Carr & Showalter: 8:5).
+(Barry: it was unclear until the last moment how the vote would go.) **The Prussian delegate walked out and declared that the Constitution of the Bund had been broken and Prussia saw the Confederation as dissolved**.
 German opinion was pro-Austrian.
 Saxony was securely on Austria's side.
 When Austrian troops left Frankfurt, they were cheered; the Prussians left without cheers.

 EF: Prussia only had the support of states she virtually surrounded — two Mecklenburgs, Brunswick, and Anhalt.

-## Eyck: Bismarck's order specified that the Prussian representative should make the declaration regardless of how the vote went (i.e his arguments about legality were spurious).
+Eyck: Bismarck's order specified that the Prussian representative should make the declaration _regardless of how the vote went (i.e his arguments about legality were spurious_).

 Showalter: this vote was what finally persuaded Wilhelm there was no alternative to war.